 STEP 5：Deciding materiality

-In February 2020, the stakeholder dialog results and opinions were shared in the Sustainability Promotion Committee in which all full-time directors participate, and the materiality (key activity) in the Benesse Group’s sustainability was decided.
+In February 2020, the stakeholder dialog results and opinions were shared in the Sustainability・ESG Committee in which all full-time directors participated, and the materiality (key activity) in the Benesse Group’s sustainability was decided.